-Without any doubt, rent control is a key way to rein in corporate landlord greed — it’s probably the only way.
-The California Apartment Association and other Big Real Estate groups try to avoid that hard fact, but it’s clear why they oppose rent regulations.
-They don’t want anyone or anything getting in the way of charging higher and higher rents — no matter the consequences to the rest of us.
+Rent control is the only way to rein in corporate landlord greed.
+The California Apartment Association and other Big Real Estate groups try to confuse voters about that hard fact, but it’s clear why they oppose rent regulations.
+They don’t want anything getting in the way of charging higher and higher rents — no matter the consequences to hard-working tenants.

 Between 2010 and 2019, it was a banner decade for landlords, especially corporate landlords that operate in multiple cities in California and across the nation.
 Zillow, the real estate site, found that tenants in the United States paid landlords a staggering $4.5 trillion in rent.